 They are usually described as action-oriented leaders who are focused primarily on results.

-- make the extra effort to overcome obstacles as fast as possible;
+- Going the extra mile to overcome obstacles as fast as possible,

 How to talk with a director

-The key point to know when talking with a director is to aim to make the interaction fast.
+When talking with a director, aim to make the interaction fast.

 An example of successful communication with a director

-A marketing director having a meeting with the company’s CEO, who fits the description of director in terms of communication style, about the marketing strategies for the upcoming period.
+A marketing director is having a meeting with the company’s CEO — who fits the description of a director in terms of communication style — about the marketing strategies for the upcoming period.

 Communication styles, division by Murphy et al.

-According to Mark Murphy and his team at Leadership IQ, who have spent a decade researching interpersonal communication, we recognize 4 styles of communication: the analytical, intuitive, functional, and personal style of communication.
+According to Mark Murphy and his team at Leadership IQ, who have spent a decade researching interpersonal communication, we recognize 4 communication styles:

-These communication styles describe how we prefer to communicate information.
+These styles of communication describe how we prefer to communicate information.

 The above-mentioned Economist report also found that 63% of respondents find that the key to improving communication is in using a wider range of communication tools, whether it be emails or other types of communication channels.